Krystalliaa/n8n-AI-agent/README.md

 {{ $fromAI('title', 'the title for the document') }}
 ```

-5. Rename the tool itself (not just the operation) to something explicit, e.g. `create_google_doc` — this matters for the AI Agent to reliably distinguish between multiple similar tools.
+5. Rename the tool itself (not just the operation) to something explicit, e.g. `create_google_docs` — this matters for the AI Agent to reliably distinguish between multiple similar tools.
 > **Note:** The n8n Google Docs "Create" operation only creates the document with a title — it does not have a content field.
 A second node is required to insert content.

 ### Step 5 — Google Docs: Update Tool